 - Suffering with a minor skin or nail injury on the feet – leading to a route into the skin.

-Treating athlete's foot can involve applying regular antifungal treatments (available from pharmacies) at least twice a day to both feet for as long as advised by a healthcare professional.
+Treating athlete's foot can involve applying regular antifungal treatments (available from pharmacies) often around twice a day to the infected area for as long as the instructions say or as advised by a healthcare professional.
 Although symptoms tend to go quite quickly, you may need to apply the treatment for up to a fortnight after the rash has disappeared to help protect against reoccurrence.
 In the meantime, try not to scratch the affected skin as this may spread the infection to other areas of the body.

-To help avoid athlete’s foot in the future, follow this advice:
+To help avoid athlete’s foot in the future:

 - If you’re going to the gym or the swimming pool wear flip flops in public areas.